opendime/chrome-opendime-extension/README.md

 about migrating your app._

 Timeline for app non-support is 2018, and WebUSB won't be ready for years anyway.
-Let's take it one day at a time.
+Let's just take it one day at a time.